davidgonmar/forward-gradients/README.md

 ### Requirements
 JAX and Flax are used.
 Torch is difficult to work with when using forward mode autodiff.

+The exact versions used are in `requirements.txt`.
+To run transformer experiments, the additional requirements are in `requirements-transformers.txt`.

+Python 3.11 is used.

+The code will probably work with other versions of the libraries/Python.

 ### Extra
 This is just for me having fun experimenting, it is not optimized nor tried extensively.